oss-generic/process/docs/QuestionsIssuesPrs.md

    * Commit often.

-     > Rationale: The smaller the commits, the easier it is to reorganize them later to form a more meaningful
+     > Rationale: The smaller the size of each commit, the easier it is to reorganize them later to form a
-     > commit sequence.
+     > more meaningful commit sequence.

    * Keep the PR branch free of merge commits (i.e. `rebase` instead of `merge` when syncing with upstream repo).